cszy/ethereum-demos/README.md

 You’ll see addresses for 10 test accounts, as well as the information that this is running on localhost:8545.

-Save this example smart contract: https://github.com/cszy/ethereum-examples/blob/master/example.sol
+Save this example smart contract, which is written in **Solidity**: https://github.com/cszy/ethereum-examples/blob/master/example.sol

 This smart contract is for a poll, where users can vote for their favorite cryptocurrency.